Assessment for New Applicants

 A Portfolio of between 3 to 4 Architectural projects should be submitted in accordance with the Applicants Guide.

 Must be submitted to address the 13 Topic Areas as outlined and address the relevant group of Performance Criteria.
-These Statements must be supported with reference drawings, sketches or other documentation that relates to the Projects presented in the Portfolio (especially with emphasis on Design Development).
+These Statements must be supported with reference drawings, sketches or other documentation that relates to the Projects presented in the Portfolio.

-Applicants must provide evidence for a minimum of 6 months full time equivalent of relevant work experience, (excluding course-integrated practical experience that would replace the minimum 5 years of coursework time).
+Applicants must provide evidence for a minimum of 6 months full time equivalent of architectural post-graduate work experience, (excluding course-integrated practical experience).
 A detailed reference letter must be provided.

 Application Process